Reclaimed Wood Beams

 Circle Sawn

 When one thinks of a saw blade, generally what comes to mind is a circular saw.
-These big blades are generally 36” in diameter or more and leave graceful, arching patterns on the beam.
+These big blades are generally 36” in diameter or more and leave graceful, arching patterns on a Circle Sawn beam.
 The texture is much finer than hand hewn, but still rough enough to give a nice rustic look.
-Large old hardwoods are very tough on the teeth of circle caws, so we offer this texture in softwoods such as reclaimed Douglas Fir.
-The rough cut usually masks the grain on the wood and, along with our coloration and aging process, it is tough to discern species anyway.
+Large old hardwoods are very tough on the teeth of circle saws, so iin addition to Circle Sawn Oak, we offer this texture in softwoods such as Douglas Fir.
+The rough cut usually masks the grain on the wood, so along with our coloration and aging process, it is tough to discern species anyway.

 Hand Hewn